EmremErol/react-mini-projects/react-mini-projects/routing/README.md

-# React Router – Contact Page
+# React Router – Users App

-This project was built to practice **page routing** using **React Router DOM**.
+This project was built to practice **React Router** and **dynamic routing**.
-It includes a simple navigation between a home page and a contact page.
+It displays a list of users and shows **user details** using URL parameters.

 ## 🚀 Features
+- Users list fetched from API
-- Page navigation with React Router DOM
+- Dynamic routing with React Router DOM
+- User detail page using `useParams`
-- Simple and clean component structure
+- Navigation between list and detail pages
-- Single Page Application (SPA) logic
+- Single Page Application (SPA) structure
-- Basic Contact page example

 ## 🛠 Technologies Used
 - React